openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 A non-normative example of the Authorization Response would look the same as in the examples of other Credential formats.
 It would contain the `presentation_submission` and `vp_token` parameters.

-The following is a non-normative example of the content of the `presentation_definition` parameter:
+The following is a non-normative example of the content of the `presentation_submission` parameter:

 <{{examples/response/ps_ac_vc_sd.json}}